PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

    :align: center

-An example of the phonological search window, set up to search for voiceless stops word-initially before vowels and between [a] vowels, on the transcription tier (positive search):
+An example of the phonological search window, set up to search for voiceless stops word-initially before vowels and between [ɑ] vowels, on the transcription tier (positive search):

 .. image:: static/phonosearchenvironment2.png